 This means that starting from a B2B, an enterprise business allows at least three advantages:

-- a more predictable growth path
+- A more predictable growth path.

-- easier financing as more investors can liquidate their position via an exit
+- Easier financing as more investors can liquidate their position via an exit.

 One drawback, of course,e is the lack of scalability, unless you design a B2B2C business model.

-How does a B2B2C relationship look like?
+- What does a B2B2C relationship look like?

 A B2B2C business model relies on a tight relationship between the B1 that wants to access consumers and B2, which instead has already access to the consumer market.